jkassis/frogger/README.md

   * control entropy since I only need to "think" in one order (dot-order).
   * improve maintainability... because remembering the abbreviation over time becomes difficult.

 I like to avoid use of the shift key, so snake_case and PascalCase are right out for me.
-Kebab-case... not bad, but I prefer camelCase to keep things tight.

-That said, I'm flexible to whatever the team chooses and prefer opinionated languages like GoLang that strictly enforce style.
+Kebab-case... not bad, but I prefer camelCase to keep things tight, but prefer opinionated languages like GoLang that eliminate the conversation with strictly enforced style.

 ![GAS Stillshot](https://raw.githubusercontent.com/jkassis/gas/main/screens/frogger.intro.1.png)